 For you to have AWS, you will most likely have exhibited the following harmful behaviors related to alcohol abuse

 To know what heavy drinking is, it is important to know what a standard drink is.
 A standard drink is measured by:

+Alcohol has depressing effects on your body.
+It can slow down your brain’s functions when you consume too much alcohol, frequently, and for a long time.
 The brain compensates the depression effects by releasing more chemicals in the body than it normally would when without alcohol.

 Withdrawal symptoms are not standard to everyone who stops drinking, but people who have been drinking for a long time or drink large amounts of alcohol frequently will experience withdrawal symptoms if the alcohol consumption is stopped suddenly.

 Here are some of the major symptoms you may incur during withdrawal, the intensity will range from minor to severe: